Last Updated/Verified: September 15th, 2023

 - Must be at least 17 years of age

 - High school diploma, GED, or equivalent

 - CNA, medical assistant, or other healthcare experience

 The costs to complete an LPN program varies widely from school to school.
 Colorado Northwestern Community College offers programs costing only $153 per credit hour.
 In contrast, you’ll pay $244 per credit hour at Morgan Community College.
 Students are responsible for tuition along with school supplies, course fees, and living expenses; however, scholarships, grants, and other financial aid may be available.

 In Colorado, completing a practical nursing certificate program is a fast way to begin a career as a licensed nurse.
 Students may also have the option of enrolling in an associate’s degree program.
 After completing the first year along with any additional required courses, students become eligible to sit for the NCLEX-PN exam and apply for licensure.
 They have the option of exiting the program or continuing on to earn a degree.

 Checklist to become a Colorado LPN:

 - Apply for licensure with the Colorado Board of Nursing

-- Obtain a CPR card and pass the NCLEX-PN exam
+- Pass the NCLEX-PN exam